TheGoodSpirit/Learning-C/Greetings/Readme.md

 The main() function is the entry point of the program.
 It's where the execution starts.

-Inside the main() function, I declared a variable called name of type char array with a size of 20.
+Inside the main() function, there is a variable called name of type char array with a size of 20.
 This array will be used to store the name entered by the user.

 The printf() function is used to display the message "Enter your name : " on the console, prompting the user to input their name.